rashuzak/burger/README.md

- **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!
+ **This assignment  deployed on Heroku link  AND the link to the Github Repository!